-(a) All resources will be evaluated and agreements will be awarded in accordance with B.3.
-Resources on an awarded Agreement will be ranked on a dispatch priority list by Host Dispatch Zone or Geographic Area.
-As described in B.6, socioeconomic status advantage will be given to those small business concerns identified in Block 10 of the SF-1449.

-(b) In addition to the award evaluation factors in B.3, criteria have been developed for some categories of equipment to assess the advantages for dispatch priority.
-If no additional criteria are identified, lowest price awarded resources will be ranked highest on the dispatch list.
+- (a) All resources will be evaluated and agreements will be awarded in accordance with B.3.
+Resources on an awarded Agreement will be ranked on a dispatch priority list by Host Dispatch Zone.
+As described in B.6, socioeconomic status advantage will be given to those small business concerns identified in Block 10 of the SF-1449. - (b) In addition to the award evaluation factors in B.3, criteria have been developed for some categories of equipment to assess the advantages for dispatch priority.
+If no additional criteria are identified, lowest price awarded resources will be ranked highest on the dispatch list. - (c) Within each small business program category, priority will be given according to the price offered for the type of resource.
+The price will be based on the daily rate offered, with the lowest price being ranked highest on the dispatch list. .